mkspoell/Android-Mitm-Proxy/README.md

 # Android-Mitm-Proxy
-A python program that analyses android applications and logs their connections through a Mitm-proxy
+A python script that analyses android applications and logs their connections through a Mitm-proxy.
+A folder of apk's can be chosen.
+Every apk within that folder be be installed, launched and uninstalled on after the other.
+During this process a separate proxy server logs every connection made from those apps.

-## Struktur
+## Structure

-Als Emulator wird Genymotion verwendet, da hierfür einen transpiler von ARM auf x86 zur Verfügung steht.
+Genymotion is used for emulating the Android OS, because a transpiler from ARM to x86 is available.
+This enables genymotion to run either ARM or x86 apps and therefore offers more flexibility.

 Note: